 I work primarily on classical philosophy, and my research focuses on Plato's and Aristotle's demarcation of philosophy in the marketplace of ideas in 4th-century Greece.
 My dissertation considers Plato’s and Aristotle’s engagements with some of their contemporary sophistic opponents, and presents an account of the ways in which they delineated philosophy in the context of their polemics against these rivals.
 I argue that the most important way in which both philosophers distinguish themselves from these sophists was by refining their conceptions of genuine philosophical argumentation in ways that allowed them to diagnose sophistic arguments as fallacies.

 In addition to my research in classical philosophy, I have strong interests in contemporary ethics generally and in environmental ethics in particular.
-Within environmental ethics, I work on questions about intrinsic value in nature, the metaphysical status and value of species and ecosystems, the relationship between environmental ethics and more traditional branches of ethical inquiry, and climate change ethics.
+Within environmental ethics, I work on questions about intrinsic value in nature, the value of species and ecosystems, the relationship between environmental ethics and more traditional branches of ethical inquiry, and climate change ethics.

 The best way to reach me is via email: email@example.com

 You can download my CV here.